lenala/azure-gradle-plugins/README.md

 deploymentType | false | Deployment type - one of {FTP, WAR, JAR, ZIP, NONE}.
 Optional, default value is WAR. warFile | false | Target war file to deploy.
 Not used for Web Apps for containers.
 Optional, if not specified, default war file output produced by 'war' plugin will be used. jarFile | false | Target jar file to deploy.
 Not used for Web Apps for containers.
-Optional, if not specified, default jar file output produced by 'bootJar' plugin will be used. contextPath | false | Url path
+Optional, if not specified, default jar file output produced by 'bootJar' plugin will be used. deploymentSlot | false | Deployment slot name to use.
+For springboot1337/deploy the name you should enter is "deploy" contextPath | false | Url path